lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

 - Hand-roll a fetch-based JSONRpc client, and manage requests within individual feature slices.
+- Use [TanStack React Query](https://tanstack.com/query/v4/docs/overview) to
+  handle caching and hooks, hand-roll integration with redux
 - Use [RTK-query](https://redux-toolkit.js.org/rtk-query/overview) with a custom
   baseQuery
-- Use [TanStack React Query](https://tanstack.com/query/v4/docs/overview) to
-  handle caching and hooks, hand-roll integration with redux
-- Use existing kbase-specific service client code, hand-roll integration with redux

 ## Decision Outcome <!-- Summary of the decision -->